 The best Grand Canyon hiking is around Grand Canyon Village on the South Rim.
 There’s a trail here for almost anyone of any ability.

-Easy hikes stick to the rim taking in commanding viewpoints, medium trails descend to the outer canyon and challenging ones descend all the way to the inner canyon.
+Easy hikes stick to the rim, taking in commanding viewpoints; medium trails descend to the outer canyon, and challenging ones descend all the way to the inner canyon.

 This guide covers the best day hikes at the South Rim.
 It includes a description of each hike, maps and safety tips from the National Park Service.

-Below is a map of the best day hikes from Grand Canyon South Rim so you can see where they are all located.
+Below is a map of the best day hikes from the Grand Canyon South Rim so you can see where they are all located.
 The walks use five different trails:

-• South Rim Trail – Orange
+- South Rim Trail – Orange

-• Bright Angel Trail – Red
+- Bright Angel Trail – Red

-• South Kaibab Trail – Purple
+- South Kaibab Trail – Purple

-• Grandview Trail – Brown
+- Grandview Trail – Brown

-• Shoshone Trail – Blue
+- Shoshone Trail – Blue

-How to use our maps // Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 These easy hikes are less than 2 miles, involve less than 800 feet of ascent and descent, and take under 2 hours.
 These walks can be undertaken by almost anyone, although the hike to Ooh Ahh Point requires a moderate level of fitness.

-1 – Powell Point to Mohave Point1.6 mi45 min70 ft
+1. Powell Point to Mohave Point

-• Distance – 1.6 miles (point to point)
+- Distance – 1.6 miles (point to point)

-• Time – 45 minutes
+- Time – 45 minutes

-• Elevation change – 70 feet descent
+- Elevation change – 70 feet descent

 The South Rim Trail follows the southern edge of Grand Canyon for 13 miles between the South Kaibab Trailhead and Hermits Rest.
 Shuttle buses head up and down the route, so you can pick a small section of the trail for an easy hike.